 The Compact Binaries team first studied fast-spinning neutron stars (pulsars).
-Neutron stars have a diameter around 20 km and masses about 4 times greater than that of the Sun.
-The rotating versions are pulsars, so called because emitted electromagnetic waves are seen from the Earth in pulses much like the light from a rotating lighthouse beacon.
+Neutron stars have a diameter of around 20 km and masses about 4 times greater than that of the Sun.
+The rotating versions are pulsars, so-called because emitted electromagnetic waves are seen from the Earth in pulses much like the light from a rotating lighthouse beacon.

 Scientists calculated estimates of pulsar binary birth rates based on beaming fractions.
 In addition, they published a summary of predicted detection rates based on all available experimental and theoretical work for all types of binaries detectable by ground-based GW detectors.